-Each Grant shall equate to a percentage of the value of the conservation and maintenance work required as detailed in the Grant Application.
+Each grant shall equate to a percentage of the value of the work required as detailed in the Grant Application.
 When determining the amount of a proposed grant consideration will be given to the criteria in Paragraph 2 above which includes the heritage significance of the place.

-The increased significance of heritage buildings, places and objects in the city and on Banks Peninsula following the earthquakes of 2010 and 2011 is recognized.
-A grant approval of 0-50% of the total value of the agreed scope of works for remaining buildings in City Plan Groups 1 - 4 and' Protected' and 'Notable' buildings on Banks Peninsula will be considered.
+The increased significance of heritage buildings, places and objects in the city and on Banks Peninsula following the earthquakes of 2010 and 2011 is recognised.
+A grant approval of 0-50% of the total value of the agreed scope of works scheduled in the Christchurch District Plan will be considered.
 This reflects and recognises the significant loss of heritage following the earthquakes, and the increased heritage value and significance to the people of Christchurch of the listed items which remain.